 - Schedules for finishes, fixtures, and fittings.

-To secure a Construction Certificate, you need to:
+To secure a building permit, you need to:

-- Submit your construction documents to either a private certifier or your local council.
+- Submit your construction documents to a registered building surveyor (either private or municipal).

 - Confirm that all design elements comply with the Building Code of Australia (BCA).

-- Show evidence that your plans meet all conditions outlined in the D.A. approval.
+- Show evidence that your plans meet all conditions outlined in the planning permit approval.

 Tendering and Contractor Selection